Florence Nightingale needs me.

 With a salute, the cavalrymen turned and rode away.

-On the hilltop, Alfred Tennyson had looked on in amazement.
-He had heard of many displays of stoutheartedness before this day, but never such a visual statement of fearless heroism than that of the English Rose that was Bernice Tansberry, standing so strong and so unwavering and demanding respect from an enemy that could do little but acknowledge her act of bravery.
+On the hilltop, Alfred Tennyson had watched the exchange.
+Of the many displays of courage he had witnessed on this day, he would long remember the visual statement of fearless heroism displayed by the English Rose, Bernice Tansberry.
+Standing so strong and so unwavering, she had commanded respect from an enemy that could do little but acknowledge her act of bravery. ###

-Months passed, and Bernice had grown wearily accustomed to the daily routine of the hospital.
-Florence continued to battle official indifference to improve the lot of the injured soldiers but to no avail.
-The medical staff remained overworked and medicines in short supply.
-Bernice had long since stopped crying, as had the rest of the nurses, powerless to stop the thousands dying of cholera, typhus, typhoid and dysentery.
-Keeping the overcrowded wards sanitized and the bed linen and bandages cleansed had become almost impossible.
+Months passed, and Bernice had grown exhausted.
+The wounded never stopped filling the hospital beds.
+Her friend, Florence Nightingale, continued to battle official indifference to the plight of the injured soldiers.
+The medical staff remained overworked, and medicines were in short supply.
+Bernice had long since stopped crying, as had the rest of the nurses, powerless to stop the thousands dying of cholera, typhus, typhoid, and dysentery.
+Keeping the overcrowded wards sanitized and the bed linen and bandages cleansed had become impossible.
 So many dead, so many not going home, so many buried in the muddied dirt of this foreign land.

-When one day Florence called for her, Bernice made her way slowly to the head nurses tent.
-Her legs had grown heavy even though she had lost weight.
-She dared not to look into a mirror, dreading the horror image that might peer back.
-Slumping into a chair, Bernice, as always, openly displayed her admiration and affection for the indefatigable Florence Nightingale.
+When one day Florence called for her, Bernice wearily made her way to the head nurse’s tent.
+She dared not look into a mirror, dreading the horror image that might peer back.
+Slumping into a chair, Bernice could only feel shame and inadequacy for not having the strength shown by her indefatigable friend.

 “Bernie, it’s time for you to go home,” Florence said.

 “My darling, Bernie,” Florence rose from her chair and placed an arm around her friend's shoulder.
 “Words can never express my gratitude for your efforts.
-I’m sure the soldiers will be eternally grateful, but dear, you are tired, and I fear, ill.
+The soldiers will forever be eternally grateful to you, but dear, you are tired, and I fear, ill.
 Others are coming.
 You must go home now.”

 Florence turned to her desk and took up an envelope.